What is freemasonry?

 There is a set format to a meeting, some lodges meet in the evenings, a few are daytime/weekend lodges.

-Firstly there is the basic admin and 'paperwork' side of the meeting where votes are taken, correspondance read etc. After that comes the ceremonial aspect of the meeting.
+Firstly there is the basic admin and 'paperwork' side of the meeting where votes are taken, correspondence read etc. After that comes the ceremonial aspect of the meeting.
 It is based on a series of allegorical plays depicting various aspects, and points in history of the Building of King Solomon’s Temple.
 All are learned off by heart and teaches the principles that Freemasonry is founded on, namely Brotherly Love, Relief and Truth.
 It also builds personal confidence as you learn more.

 The principles within each ceremony can be applied allegorically to one’s own life, teaching Integrity, morality, kindness and charity.
 It really does provide the tools to make good men better.